Frequently Asked Questions

 12. How can I receive updated HERC information and announcements?

-HERC volunteers send out regular e-mail announcements during weeks classes are in session.
-To get on this list, sign up at HERC registration or e-mail herc411@hotmail.com.
-The HERC website, www.hercbakersfield.org is also updated frequently, thanks to faithful volunteers.
+HERC volunteers send out regular e-mail announcements when classes are in session.
+To get on this list, e-mail This email address is being protected from spambots.
+You need JavaScript enabled to view it..
+The HERC website is also updated frequently, thanks to faithful volunteers.

 13. What is HERC’s Contact Information?